quellabs/wakapac/README.md

 **WakaMotion** — device motion and orientation sensors as reactive properties.

 **WakaSync** — full-featured HTTP client with request grouping, cancellation, retries, and interceptors.
 Results delivered as `MSG_HTTP_SUCCESS`, `MSG_HTTP_ERROR`, or `MSG_HTTP_ABORT`.

+**WakaVideo** — bridges native `<video>` elements into the WakaPAC message and abstraction model.
+Supports playback control, volume, seek, playback rate, programmatic cues (`addCue`), and canvas frame capture via `bitBlt`/`stretchBlt`.

+**WakaYouTube** — bridges the YouTube IFrame API into WakaPAC.
+Activate on any `<div data-youtube-id="...">` container; the API script is injected and shared automatically.
+Supports playback control, volume, seek, and mute.

+**WakaVimeo** — bridges the Vimeo Player SDK into WakaPAC.
+Activate on any `<div data-vimeo-id="...">` container; the SDK script is injected automatically.
+Supports playback control, volume, seek, mute, and playback rate (requires Vimeo PRO/Business).

 ## Documentation